esmini/esmini/README.md

 The code was initially a result from the Swedish collaborative research project [Simulation Scenarios](https://sites.google.com/view/simulationscenarios), and is now further developed based on users need and OpenSCENARIO development.

+For more information about the esmini software parts, please see [Inner Workings of esmini](https://github.com/esmini/esmini/blob/master/docs/InnerWorkings.md).

 ## Background

 The purpose of this implementation was to explore and get familiar with the emerging [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) data format.
 The development aimed at supporting various platforms such as Windows, Mac, Linux, and Android.
 Tool integration and portability were high priorities, the project outcomes should be capable of incorporation in native C++ applications as well as other frameworks like Unity3D (C#) and MATLAB/Simulink, among many others.